microsoft/service-fabric-healer/Documentation/OperationalTelemetry.md

 -	Health of FH
        -	If FH crashes with an unhandled exception that can be caught, related error information will be sent to us (this will include the offending FH stack).
 This will help us improve quality.
--	Enabled Observers
+-	Enabled Repairs
-    -	Helps us focus effort on the most useful observers.
+    -	Helps us focus effort on the most useful repairs.
 -	Is FH successfully repairing issues?
 This data is represented in the total number of SuccessfulRepairs FH conducts in a 24 hour window.
 -	This telemetry is sent once every 24 hours and internal error/warning counters are reset after each telemetry transmission.